 Many degree programs are in the $20-$30K range, with some going considerably higher.
 For a new teacher, that can be a very costly venture.
-The average salary for a new teacher varies depending on what state you are in, but generally falls in the low $30s.
+The average salary for a new teacher varies depending on what state you are in but generally falls just under $40k.
 So, if the cost of your degree is more than your starting salary, it’s not an easy financial decision to make.

 For instance, Bruise qualified for financial aid and although his degree cost him around $20,000 in 2011, he was later able to have his loans partially forgiven thanks to his qualifications as a mathematics teacher in a low-income school district.

-There are many benefits of obtaining your M.Ed, no matter which speciality you ultimately decide on.
+There are many benefits of obtaining your MEd, no matter which specialty you ultimately decide on.
 These can include:

 Bruise saw the decision as an easy one.
 Two birds, one stone.
-Not only did he finish his required credits, he was able to earn his Master’s in Education and receive a pay raise that set him on a higher earning path.
+Not only did he finish his required credits, but he was also able to earn his Master of Education and receive a pay raise that set him on a higher earning path.

-The other important aspect to understand about getting your Master’s in Education is that many districts operate on a pay scale structure.
-Obtaining your M.Ed places you into a new payscale bracket.
-Thus, as soon as you have your master’s, you are able to climb the payscale in the new bracket, increasing your earning potential over time.
+The other important aspect to understand about getting your Master of Education is that many districts operate on a pay scale structure.
+Obtaining your MEd places you into a new payscale bracket.
+Thus, as soon as you have your master’s, you are able to climb the pay scale in the new bracket, increasing your earning potential over time.
 This means that it is financially more lucrative for you to earn your master’s as soon as possible so you have more time to earn money within the master’s bracket.